saleor/example-app-taxjar/README.md

-# Saleor App Example: Taxjar integration
+# Saleor App Example: TaxJar integration

 Note: This repository is an example, which means: